HMS Shah (D21)

-USS Jamaica (CVE-43) (originally AVG-43 then later ACV-43), was an escort carrier of World War II that served in the British Royal Navy as HMS Shah (D21).
-Returned to the United States at war's end, she was converted into a merchant vessel and she was sold into civilian service in 1946 as Salta.
-She was ultimately scrapped in 1966.
+HMS Shah (D21) was an escort carrier which served in the British Royal Navy during World War Ii.
+She was laid down, under a contract let by the United States Maritime Commission, as MC Hull 254, at the Tacoma, Washington yard of the Seattle-Tacoma Shipbuilding Corporation, on 13 November 1942, and, sponsored by Mrs. C. T. Simard, was launched on 21 April 1943.
+She was commissioned into the U.S. Navy under the placeholder name of USS Jamaica (originally AVG-43, then later ACV-43, and finally CVE-43), transferred to Britain, decommissioned as a U.S. Navy ship, and recommissioned as HMS Shah, all on the same day, 27 September 1943.

 Design and description

 HMS Shah was a in the Royal Navy.
-The ships in this class were all larger and had a greater aircraft capacity than all preceding American-built escort carriers.
-Their hulls were designed as merchant ships but they were laid down as escort carriers and were not later conversions.
-All had a complement of 646 officers and ratings and an overall length of 492 ft 3 in, a beam of 69 ft 6 in and a draught of 25 ft 6 in.
-Propulsion was provided a steam turbine, two boilers connected to one shaft giving 9350 bhp, which could propel the ship at 16.5 kn.
+The ships in this class were, like those of the preceding Attacker-class carriers, built on keel-up derivatives of Type C3 merchant ship hulls, incorporating better internal subdivision and other changes that left them displacing slightly more than their commercial predecessors.
+They had greater aircraft capacities than any preceding escort carriers.
+Each had a complement of 646 officers and ratings and an overall length of 492 ft 3 in, a beam of 69 ft 6 in and a draught of 25 ft 6 in.
+Propulsion was provided by two boilers, each powering one Allis Chalmers steam turbine, which together turned one shaft which delivered 9350 bhp, enough to propel the ship at 16.5 kn.

-Aircraft facilities were a small combined bridge–flight control on the starboard side, two aircraft lifts 43 × 34 ft, one aircraft catapult and nine arrestor wires.
-Aircraft could be housed in the 260 × 62 ft hangar below the flight deck.
-Armament comprised: two 4 inch dual-purpose guns in single mounts, sixteen 40 mm Bofors anti-aircraft guns in twin mounts and twenty 20 mm Oerlikon anti-aircraft cannon in single mounts.

-Her operational complement of aircraft carried changed over time, typically being some combination of up to about 18 Grumman Avengers, Grumman Wildcats, Grumman Hellcats, and Supermarine Walrus, plus deck cargo.
+Aircraft facilities included a small combined bridge–flight control island on the starboard side, well forward; two aircraft lifts that measured 43 × 34 ft; one aircraft catapult, forward and to port; and nine arrestor wires.
+Aircraft could be housed in a 260 × 62 ft hangar below the flight deck.
+Armament comprised two 5-inch, 38-caliber dual-purpose guns in single mounts (which were apparently not swapped out for British-made types, as in earlier carriers), sixteen 40 mm Bofors anti-aircraft guns in twin mounts, and twenty 20 mm Oerlikon anti-aircraft cannon in single mounts.
+Her operational complement changed over time, but typically included c.18 of some combination of Grumman Avengers, Grumman Wildcats, Grumman Hellcats, and/or Supermarine Walrus aircraft, plus deck cargo.

 Military service as Shah

-MC Hull 254 was laid down 13 November 1942 and launched as Jamaica under contract to the Maritime Commission by Seattle-Tacoma Shipbuilding at Tacoma, Washington, on 21 April 1943 sponsored by Mrs. C. T. Simard.
-She was reclassified CVE-43 on 15 July 1943 and acquired by the United States Navy.

-She was transferred to the United Kingdom under lend-lease, commissioning on 27 September 1943, as one of a large group of escort carriers suitable for anti-submarine work transferred to the Royal Navy in the Pacific.

-Jamaica was renamed Shah, with a RN pennant number of D21.
-Commanded by William John Yendell, her initial air complement was 851 Naval Air Squadron with 12 Grumman Avenger II torpedo bombers and a flight of Grumman Wildcat fighters.

-After sea trials, she was modified in Canada for convoy defence, this being completed at the end of the year.
-She sailed from Vancouver for San Francisco to take on her complement of operational aircraft, 12 Grumman Avengers and a flight of Grumman Wildcats.
-However, no flying was possible as her decks were also filled with Curtiss P-40s to be ferried to Cochin.
+Commanded by William John Yendell, after sea trials were completed the ship was modified in Canada to optimize it for convoy defence, and was earmarked for service in the Indian Ocean.
+Her modifications were completed at the end of the year, and she sailed from Vancouver for San Francisco to take on her complement of operational aircraft, 12 Grumman Avengers of 851 Naval Air Squadron and a flight of Grumman Wildcats, along with a cargo of Curtiss P-40s to be ferried to Cochin, in present-day India.
 From San Francisco she sailed to Williamstown, Melbourne, Australia.
-After resupplying she continued in this configuration to Cochin and Colombo.
+After resupplying she continued in this cargo-laden condition to Cochin and Colombo.